AbhinavGupta2002/GeeseHunter/README.md

 ## A demo of the app has been provided - download the demo.mov file

-As a Geese hunter, in how many seconds can you hunt 30 Geese?
+As a Geese hunter, how fast can you hunt 30 Geese?

 Geese Hunter is a basic self developed iOS game that is fun to play with family and friends.